-Officials are promoting lower-cost, short-term health plans
+Trump’s cheaper short-term health plans have coverage gaps

 - Tensions build between 7-Eleven and its store owners

-“We make no representation that it’s equivalent coverage,” said Jim Parker, a senior adviser at HHS.
-“But what we do know is that there are individuals today who have been priced out of coverage.”

-Unable to repeal much of the Obama-era law, Trump’s administration has tried to undercut how the law is supposed to work and to create options for people who don’t qualify for subsidies based on their income.
+Unable to repeal much of the Obama-era law, Trump’s administration has tried to undercut how it’s supposed to work and to create options for people who don’t qualify for ACA subsidies based on their income.

 Officials are hoping short-term plans will fit the bill.
 Next year, there will be no tax penalty for someone who opts for short-term coverage versus a comprehensive plan, so more people might consider the option.
 More short-term plans will be available starting this fall.

-Critics say the plans are “junk insurance” that could lead to unwelcome surprises if a policyholder gets sick, and will entice healthy people away from the law’s markets, raising premiums for those left.
+But critics say the plans are “junk insurance” that could lead to unwelcome surprises if a policyholder gets sick, and will entice healthy people away from the law’s markets, raising premiums for those left.
 Under the Obama administration, such plans were limited to three months’ duration.
 Some states do not permit them.

 President Donald Trump has been enthusiastic.
 “Much less expensive health care at a much lower price,” he said, previewing the plans at a White House event last week.
 “Will cost our country nothing.
 We’re finally taking care of our people.”